ZhenbangYou/SysY-Front-End/README.md

 It should be made clear that we only deal with scalar variables here; that is, other than constants, parameters or arrays; besides, we do not care about initializations.

 #### Framework
-First, there should be a data structure to record necessary information about each variable (class *Var* in this project).
+First, there should be a data structure to record necessary information about each variable (class *Var* in this project.
+I will call it **variable record** below).
 At present, since there are just scalar variables, the only thing we need to record is the unique sequence number for each variable (surely there should be more information recorded, but according to our developing principles we just care about this single field, i.e., *SeqNo* in this project).
 The data structure for **a single variable** is done.

 Second, let consider how to assemble variables into data structures.
 At the moment, let us go without scopes.
 Scopes form a hierachy, so let us get rid of scopes and think about the situation where every variable is a global variable.
 Now comes the central problem: how to find the corresponding variable with its unique name?
-The answer is rather simple: with a hash table (*unordered_map* in *C++*), where variable names serve as keys and pointers to the data structures that record information about variables (exactly that described in the last paragraph) serve as values.
+The answer is rather simple: with a hash table (*unordered_map* in *C++*), where variable names serve as keys and pointers to **variable records** serve as values.
 Now the so-called "**symble table**" (class *Env* in this project) is done, which is the data structure for **variables within the same scope**.

 Third, let us take the aforementioned hierachy into account.
 As is known to all (that have basic knowledge about *C/C++*), at any point of a program, live scopes forms a total order.
 In other words, taking any two live scopes *A* and *B*, one of the following two must hold true: *A* is subset of *B*, or *B* is subset of *A*.
 Therefore, scopes can be organized into a stack, each of whose element is a symble table; when a new scope come into being, a new symble table will be pushed into the stack; when a scope ends, the top element of the stack will be popped out.
 Finally, the data structure for **all variables** (field *top* in class *Parser* in this project) is formed (let us call it **symble table stack**).